Privacy Policy

 | MetricKit diagnostics (opt-in) | ~/Library/Application Support/WolfWave/Diagnostics/ | Disable the toggle in Settings → Advanced and delete the directory |

-Uninstalling WolfWave removes UserDefaults, but Keychain items may persist on macOS.
-Use the in-app reset above or manually remove entries via Keychain Access.
+Deleting WolfWave may leave UserDefaults, Application Support files, and Keychain items on macOS.
+Use the in-app reset before uninstalling, or remove the remaining local files and Keychain entries manually.

 Security

-- All network communication uses encrypted transport (HTTPS/WSS)
+- External service traffic uses encrypted transport (HTTPS/WSS)

-- Credentials are stored in the macOS Keychain with hardware-backed encryption
+- Credentials are encrypted and protected by the macOS Keychain

 - The app is sandboxed with minimum required entitlements